 On new tire purchases, be certain that the new tire is the same size as the old tire and that the new tire has the same ply rating and load range as the old one.
 DO NOT mix radial-ply tires with bias or bias-belted tires.
-Tire Change-Change a tire on as level and firm a surface as possible.
-If you are on the roadside, activate the vehicle's warning flashers.
-Apply parking brake and move transmission selector to Park (P).
-Set up flares and/or warning lights.
-See the chassis manufacturer's owner's manual for specific jacking and tire removal and replacement instructions which pertain to your unit.
-Stop at the nearest service facility and have the torque checked.
+Tire Change-Change a tire on as level and firm surface as possible.
+If you are on the roadside, active the vehicle's warning flashers.
+Apply parking brake a move transmission selector to Park (P).
+Set up flar and/or warning lights.
+See the chassis manufacture owner's manual for specific jacking and tire removal as replacement instructions which pertain to your unit.
+Stop at the nearest service facility and have the torque checke

-NOTE: NEVER PLACE THE JACK UNDER A BUMPER OR EDGE OF THE SIDEWALL.
+NOTE: NEVER PLACE THE JACK UNDER A BUMPER OR EDGE OF TI SIDEWALL.
 USE THE JACK ONLY FOR CHANGING TIRES.
-NEVER GET UNDERNEATH THE VEHICLE WHEN USING THE JACK; ALWAYS SECURELY STOW THE SPARE TIRE IN THE PROPER AREA AND RETURN ALL JACKING EQUIPMENT TO ITS PROPER STORAGE AREA.
+NEVER GUNDERNEATH THE VEHICLE WHEN USING THE JACK; ALWAYS SECURE STOW THE SPARE TIRE IN THE PROPER AREA AND RETURN ALL JACKING EQUIPMENT TO ITS PROPER STORAGE AREA.

-Wheel Lugs-Wheel lugs must be tightened every 50 miles for the first 200 miles whenever a wheel has been reinstalled.
+Wheel Lugs-Wheel lugs must be tightened eve 50 miles for the first 200 miles whenever a wheel habeen reinstalled.
 Thereafter, check lugs after storage.

-Power Cord-The 120-volt shoreline power cord must be unplugged from the external source and placed into its compartment.
-The cord hatch must be secured before you travel.
+Power Cord-The 120-volt shoreline power commust be unplugged from the external source and place into its compartment.
+The cord hatch must be secure before you travel.

-Water Fill Hose(s)-All hoses must be disconnected and all hose caps must be secured before you travel.
+Water Fill Hose(s)-All hoses must be disconnecte and all hose caps must be secured before you travel.

 Sewage Termination Valves-These valves must be closed and locked before you travel.
-The sewer hose must be removed from the termination valve outlet and stored in the appropriate compartment.
+The sewer hose must be removed from the termination valve outlet and stored the appropriate compartment.
 Termination caps must be securely fastened to the termination valve outlet(s).

-Door Step-The door step must be returned to its' travel position before the unit is safe for traveling.
-To do this, lift the front edge of the step and push it under the unit.
-Note: Optional electric steps automatically retract.
+Door Step-The door step must be returned to it travel position before the unit is safe for traveling.
+To do thi lift the front edge of the step and push it under the un Note: Optional electric steps automatically retract.

-Windows and Vents-All windows and vents should be closed completely or adjusted as desired before you travel.
+Windows and Vents-All windows and vent should be closed completely or adjusted as desire before you travel.

-TV Antenna-The TV antenna must be cranked down to its traveling position.
+TV Antenna-The TV antenna must be cranke down to its traveling position.

-Automotive System-The automotive system of your vehicle should be serviced and maintained as outlined in the chassis owner's manual.
+Automotive System-The automotive system your vehicle should be serviced and maintained as ou lined in the chassis owner's manual.

-Interior Doors and Drawers-Close and secure all interior doors and drawers in your unit.
-Store or secure all loose items.
+Interior Doors and Drawers-Close and secure a interior doors and drawers in your unit.
+Store or secur all loose items.